ehtick/Reall3dViewer/SPX_EN.md

+✅  Open Format `230`, basic data (for use when more focus on compression ratio)

+Same as format `220`, but `x,y,z` coordinates are not Log-encoded, resulting in smaller errors.

-✅  Open Format `8`, palettes of SH (Auto-selected by strategy, no manual specification required)
+✅  Open Format `8`, palettes of SH (auto-selected by strategy, no manual specification required)

 | Byte Offset | Type      | Field Name            | Description                                                                 |